 Ongoing since 2013 the work focuses on the Ash tree but highlights the tough time many native species are having.
 The installation involves an Ash tree that has been felled because of Chalara infestation.
-It is to be cremated in the installation space and the associated species will all be representing at the funeral.
+It is to be cremated in the gallery space.
+Associated species will all be representing at the funeral.

 Warmer climate, changes in humidity and human induced migration of species are all contributing factors that increase the susceptibility of disease, fungus and infestation from new sources.
 What is important is not only the individual species themselves but all the flora and fauna that co-habit and are associated with the key species.
-Through my ongoing research and consultation with monitoring bodies a database is being formed and all associated species will be presented alongside the Ash tree.
+The work develops as ongoing research and monitoring bodies build a database of all associated species to be presented alongside the ash of the Ash tree.